 Curious if there’s child support with joint custody?
 Yes, child support may still be needed even with joint custody.
 Factors like how much each parent earns and the time the child spends at each home will influence any support payments.
 Having legal representation can help answer your questions and understand the process.

 When you trust Graham Family Law with your case, you gain the support of experienced professionals who specifically practice family law matters, including child support in joint custody situations.
-Our team has over 100 years of combined experience and is dedicated to providing clarity and guidance tailored to your unique situation.
+Our team combines over 100 years of experience and dedicates itself to providing clarity and guidance tailored to your unique situation.
 If you have child support concerns in a joint custody arrangement, reach out to us at 210-308-6448 today for a consultation.
-Ensure your rights are protected and get the answers you need.
+Ensure that you protect your rights and get the answers you need.

 Joint custody, whether physical or legal, does not inherently exempt parents from owing child support.
 The courts consider various factors, such as: